Every Brain Tics Differently

 - "Not Just Ticked Off", TSA Victoria, Stories & Strategies for Managing TS (book)

 - DVD "I Have Tourettes, but Tourettes Doesn't Have Me" Emmy Award winning documentary by US TSA 2006.
-THIS IS EXCELLENT AND HIGHLY RECOMMENDED for both children, teachers & families.
+THIS IS EXCELLENT AND HIGHLY RECOMMENDED for children, teachers & families (Only available within School Talk pack).

 - School Talk Pack for student peer talks